Eglwyswrw: Demographics

 The population has remained fairly constant in the mid-hundreds since the beginning of the 19th century (OPCS):

 Administration

 Eglwyswrw has its own elected community council and is part of the Cilgerran electoral ward for the purposes of elections to Pembrokeshire County Council.
 The community of Eglwyswrw includes the parish of Meline, the north part of Llanfair-Nant-Gwyn and the south-eastern part of Nevern, including Brynberian.
 Crymych ward was 60% Welsh-speaking in 2011, a small decrease from 63% in 2001.

 Amenities

-As well as self-catering accommodation, Eglwyswrw features a parish church, Norman remains, a community school and nearby attractions.
-An agricultural stores, petrol station and shop is half a mile south of the village at the junction of the A487 and B4329 roads.
+As well as self-catering accommodation and retail premises, Eglwyswrw features a parish church, Norman remains, a community school and nearby attractions.

 Worship

 The Welsh placename of the village means "church of St Eirw", and there once existed a chantry attached to the churchyard, in which this minor female saint was allegedly interred.
 A mediaeval church of unknown date succeeded the Norman church, and it was noted in 1504 that the chancel was "ruinous, and the windows not glazed", with the blame falling on the Vicar, Dom.
 Phillip Lloyd.
 Similar accusations were made in 1684.
 In 1708 the church (then called Eglwys Yrrow) was reported as in good repair.

 The present parish church of Saint Cristiolus is situated in the centre of the village and dates from before 1829 when it was restored.
 The vicar in 1855 was the Reverend Thomas Evans, replacing the Reverend D. Prothero who had died.
 The church was restored again in 1883 by local contractor Evan Evans, an event reported in depth by the Western Mail, which suggested that a church had existed in Eglwyswrw since 1150.
 The vicar in 1888 was the Reverend T. M. Jones, who was summonsed for non-payment of poor rates due on tithes, but as a result of legal arguments the case was dismissed.

 Elim Baptist Mission Room opened in 1839 and closed about 1937.